Enjoy a classic camping holiday

 As the first climate neutral campsite in Ireland, sustainability is at the heart of everything here so disposable barbecues and single use water bottles should be left at home in favour of environmentally friendly choices.
 Soak up stunning coastal views as you experience camping in Connemara.

 A little piece of heaven on the Loop Head Peninsula, Purecamping is an idyllic place to recharge.
 Wake to the sounds of country life and find peace and quiet in the fairy tale woodland or book a restorative session in the rustic wooden barrel sauna.
 Pop into nearby Kilkee and spend a memorable day out on the Kilkee Cliffs.
-If the Irish summer isn’t playing its part, plan a visit to Kilkee Waterworld and splash in the pool.

 Make your way to Lough Key Caravan and Camping Park for an action-packed camping holiday with the whole family.
 Go on a magical journey through the treetops on Ireland’s first tree canopy walk in Lough Key Forest and Activity Park or hire a rowing boat and cruise around the islands of Lough Key at your leisure.
 Spend some time in the woodland park and later, set up your tent or get comfortable in your caravan.